 (3-0) 3 credits each.
-Prerequisite: PHYS 431 or equivalent.
 Physical basis of quantum mechanics, Schroedinger's equation and its solution, matrix mechanics, operator methods, approximate methods with an introduction to the relativistic wave equation.

 1 to 3 credits.
 Prerequisite: Permission of instructor.
 Directed independent study of a topic or field of special interest.
 This may involve readings, research, laboratory or field work, and preparation of papers, as agreed to in advance, by student and instructor.